 One year of faculty governance committee service will be expected from untenured tenure-track faculty in either their second or third year.
 For instance, untenured tenure-track faculty may serve on ad hoc committees, task forces, or working groups, or as replacements for short-term committee vacancies.
 This experience will introduce them to faculty committee work and will provide an opportunity to forge relations with their new colleagues.
 Junior faculty will then come up for their first full three-year service cycle in years 5-6-7 or 6-7-8 or 7-8-9 or 8-9-10.

-Full-time non-tenure-track faculty have the right, and are welcome, to participate in faculty governance.
+Full-time non-tenure-track faculty on renewable appointments have the right, and are welcome, to participate in faculty governance, except that members of the NTT bargaining unit may not serve on committees that the College deems to have a managerial function, including but not limited to: Appointments and Tenure Committee, Promotions Committee, Institutional Policy and Planning Committee, the Faculty Executive Committee, and the Committee on Educational Policies and Planning (CBA, Article XIX, 1B)..
 They will express their service preferences at the appropriate time as part of the process that establishes the pool of faculty who are available for service in the following year.

 The cycle determines who is available for service in any particular year.
 Faculty at large will still determine, by way of election, who serves on any particular committee.
 There will be, however, only one election per year.
 The year prior to their service, faculty will fill out their individual “Service Preference List,” ranking the various committees, from which a ballot will be determined.
 All eligible faculty members will then vote to establish committee membership.
 In general, faculty members will not serve on more than one faculty committee at any one time.
 Faculty who are willing to serve more are welcome to serve beyond the minimum three years.